Avaiga/taipy/gui/doc/dialog.md

 ### Dialog with partial

-Dialog content can be specified as a _Partial_ instance through the _partial_ property.
+The content of the dialog can be specified as a _Partial_ instance using the _partial_ property.

 !!! example "Page content"